Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Promotion Code in Email Template

-*Invoice Payment Confirmation* is an email template that WHMCS sends to customers when they pay invoices.
+*Invoice Payment Confirmation* is an Email Template that WHMCS sends to customers when they pay invoices.
 By default this message doesn't include any information about promotions.
 The following hook add coupon code to the invoice recepit (if a promo has been applied).

 Once the hook has been added to WHMCS, you can edit *Invoice Payment Confirmation* email template to customize the look of your message like follows.